Differentially Private Linear Optimization for Multi-Party Resource Sharing: Methodology

-In this model, $\vx_k$ and $\vu_k$ denote the vector of individual variables and the utility vector for party $k$, respectively.
-The set of constraints \eqref{eqn:org_model_c} guarantees that the total consumptions of the parties do not exceed the shared capacities, whereas the set of constraints \eqref{eqn:org_model_nonneg} expresses the private constraints of party $k \in \CK$.

-\commOut{ \begin{remark} We note that our methodological discussion in the current and the next sections can readily be extended to a general setting, where the objective and constraint functions are nonlinear (convex).
-In fact, we have introduced this general setting explicitly in Appendix \ref{sec:appGenSet}.
-We have decided to focus on a linear programming model not only for simplifying the exposition, but also realizing that the linear model presented in the form of \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg} is very general, and it is used in many real-world applications from production planning to portfolio selection, and from logistics to network revenue management \citep{ibaraki1988resource, topaloglu2012duality, birbil2014network, Albrecht15}. \end{remark}}
+The constraints in \eqref{eqn:org_model_c} guarantee that the total consumptions of the parties do not exceed the shared capacities whereas those in \eqref{eqn:org_model_nonneg} express the private constraints of each party $k$.
+We note that the linear model in \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg} is already quite general and used in many real-world applications from production planning to portfolio selection, from logistics to network revenue management \citep{ibaraki1988resource, topaloglu2012duality, birbil2014network, Albrecht15}.